PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-09 17:39:20
+Last updated: 2024-04-09 17:39:55
-Random Quote: Weddings are basically funerals with cake. - Rick Sanchez
+Random Quote: There are moments when we must understand that the decisions we make influence more than just our own fates. - Claudia